 Koh Phi Phi

 If a beach holiday is your thing but you don’t fancy staying in one place then island hopping is the choice for you and one week in Thailand is the perfect amount of time to explore the islands of the Andaman Sea at your own pace.

 Koh means island in Thai and as such all the islands are names Koh…something!
 Koh Phi Phi is are the most popular collection of islands and are in fact protected National Parks.
 Immaculate, vast empty beaches than meet cool blue seas produce simple breathtaking coastal vistas at Koh Phi Phi, not to mention the palm trees that are just asking to have a hammock tied to them!

-Maya Beach on Koh Phi Phi became world famous when it was used as the backdrop for Leonardo Di Caprio’s The Beach and attracts visitors from the world over for that very reason.
-Smaller more remote islands like Koh Chang or Poda Island are great for diving and snorkelling.
-Many tour companies on the main land run daily boat tours to the best snorkelling spots around the islands and provide all the kit you need.
+Maya Beach on Koh Phi Phi became world-famous when it was used as the backdrop for Leonardo Di Caprio’s The Beach and attracts visitors from the world over for that very reason.
+Smaller more remote islands like Koh Chang or Poda Island are great for diving and snorkeling.
+Many tour companies on the mainland run daily boat tours to the best snorkeling spots around the islands and provide all the kit you need.

 Never enough time…